K3r7d/TaskManager/README.md

+## Branch Migration Notice

+**This repository has migrated to a new main branch.**

+All development now continues on the updated `main` branch, which replaces the previous history.
+If you had forks or clones, please rebase or re-clone to ensure you have the latest code and pipeline setup.

+---

-## Task Manager Application - Complete CI/CD Pipeline
+## Task Manager Application - CI/CD Pipeline Capstone Project

 ### Project Overview
-This project implements a comprehensive DevOps pipeline for a Task Manager application using Jenkins, Docker, and various analysis tools.
+This capstone project implements a comprehensive DevOps pipeline for a Task Manager application using Jenkins, Docker, and various analysis tools.
 The application consists of:
 - **Backend**: FastAPI (Python) RESTful API
 - **Frontend**: React with TypeScript
 - **Database**: MySQL 8.0